What support will there be for my child's overall well being?

 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
-If further support is required, the class teacher liaises with the Pastoral Leader attached to each teaching team in school and/ or the SENDCo.
-Additional support may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.
+If further support is required, the class teacher liaises with the Phase leader attached to each teaching team in school and/ or the SENDCo.
+Additional support may involve working alongside outside agencies such as Health and Social Services, and/or the Inclusion intervention team.

-- The school has a BEWT strategy (Behaviour, Emotional Well-Being Team) who meet regularly and work under the direction of the SENDCo, with vulnerable children and parents during the school day.
+- The school has a Family support worker who meets regularly and works under the direction of the Deputy Headteacher, with vulnerable children and parents during the school day.